webrpc/vscode-ridl/README.md

 # vscode-ridl

-vscode-ridl is a Visual Studio Code extension designed to provide syntax highlighting support for RIDL files used in the webrpc library.
+vscode-ridl is a Visual Studio Code extension designed to provide syntax highlighting and formatting support for RIDL files used in the webrpc library.

 ## Installation